-The public comment period has closed for NIST Special Publication 1800-22, Mobile Device Security: Bring Your Own Device (BYOD) .
+The public comment period has closed for the second preliminary draft of Mobile Device Security: Bring Your Own Device.
 Thank you to everyone who shared their feedback with us.
 We are currently reviewing the comments received as work continues on the implementation of the demonstration and development of other sections of the publication.

 BYOD refers to the practice of performing work-related activities on personally owned devices.
 This practice guide provides an example solution demonstrating how to enhance security and privacy in Android and Apple mobile device BYOD deployments.

 Incorporating BYOD capabilities into an organization can provide greater flexibility in how employees work and increase the opportunities and methods available to access organizational resources.
 For some organizations, the combination of traditional in-office processes with mobile device technologies enables portable communication approaches and adaptive workflows.
 For others, it fosters a mobile first approach in which their employees communicate and collaborate primarily using their mobile devices.

 However, some of the features that make BYOD mobile devices increasingly flexible and functional also present unique security and privacy challenges to both work organizations and device owners.
 The unique nature of these challenges is driven by the diverse range of devices available that vary in type, age, operating system, and the level of risk posed.

 Enabling BYOD capabilities in the enterprise introduces new cybersecurity risks to organizations.
 Solutions that are designed to secure corporate devices and on-premises data do not provide an effective cybersecurity solution for BYOD.
 Finding an effective solution can be challenging due to the unique risks that BYOD deployments impose.
 Additionally, enabling BYOD capabilities introduces new privacy risks to employees by providing their employer a degree of access to their personal devices, opening up the possibility of observation and control that would not otherwise exist.